Villa Lena

 Family friendly accommodation:

 Close to the main pool, splash pool and restaurant, the Fattoria rooms are well-suited to families with young kids.
 For large family groups, we’d recommend the spacious Renacchi apartments, which are 10 mins' walk from the main restaurant and share their own pool and playground.
-Or at 15-20 minutes' walk there's Casetta Bella, a 3-bedroom self-contained house (2 doubles, 1 twin) with a kitchen, living area, and patio, and the even larger Maison Stento which has 4 ensuite bedrooms (3 can be twins), plus a full kitchen, dining, living, and patio; both of these share a private pool.
+Or at 15-20 minutes' walk there's Casetta Bella, a 3-bedroom self-contained house (doubles or twins as you prefer) with a kitchen, living area, and patio, and the even larger Maison Stento which has 5 bedrooms (3 can be twins), plus a full kitchen, dining, living, and patio; both of these share a private pool.

 Baby equipment: